 Parts of a Sailboat

-Use of the wind is one of the oldest forms of powering a boat.
+Use of the wind is one of the oldest forms of powering a vessel.
 Sailboats range in size and complexity, but all have basically the same four components.

 - The hull carries the passengers and supports the rigging.